-The net performance based incentive fee expense was \$3.2 million, \$1.6 million and \$2.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-The incentive fee on Pre-Incentive Fee Net Investment Income was subject to the Incentive Fee Cap and Deferral Mechanism for the years ended December 31, 2018, 2017 and 2016, which resulted in \$0.2 million, \$1.1 million and \$1.7 million, respectively, of reduced expense and additional net investment income.
-The performance based incentive fee payable at December 31, 2018 and 2017 was \$1.0 million and \$0.5 million, respectively.
-The entire incentive fee payable at December 31, 2018 and 2017 represented part one of the incentive fee.
+The net performance based incentive fee expense was \$5.1 million, \$3.2 million and \$1.6 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+The incentive fee on Pre-Incentive Fee Net Investment Income was not subject to the Incentive Fee Cap and Deferral Mechanism for the year ended December 31, 2019.
+The incentive fee on Pre-Incentive Fee Net Investment Income was subject to the Incentive Fee Cap and Deferral Mechanism for the years ended December 31, 2018 and 2017, which resulted in \$0.2 million and \$1.1 million, respectively, of reduced expense and additional net investment income.
+The performance based incentive fee payable at December 31, 2019 and 2018 represented part one of the incentive fee.